 Blaise Pascal, the French mathematician, philosopher, and scientist, said that there is enough evidence for the Christian faith to convince anyone who is not set against it.

-Then, on page 117 of the same book, McDowell and Hostetler add,
+Subsequently, on page 117 of their book, McDowell and Hostetler add,

 The problem is that many people think that if you can’t prove something scientifically, it’s untrue or unbelievable.